swiffyjk/bleh/README.md

 To combine all the separate files into a Tampermonkey-compatible file, run the `node index.js` script and it will update the `bleh.user.js` file for use.
 If you want to work on this script, use `node index.js dev`, and then use the Violentmonkey extension to load it, and click "track external edits".
 It'll update automatically.

+To convert the working file `bleh.user.css` into the `bleh.css` file used in production, run `node minify.js` and the file will be automatically updated.

 ---

 kate 2022-2025